gfixler/plover-fixler-spelling/README.md

 ## Table of Contents
 This is a long readme.
 GitHub provides a table of contents under the hamburger menu, at the top right of this readme.

-The burger menu looks like this:
+The hamburger menu looks like this:

 ![burger menu](images/hamburgerMenu.png)

+## Installation

+Just save the `fixler-spelling.json` file somewhere locally, probably in your Plover config directory (`File → Open config folder` in Plover).
+Then add it to your dictionaries in Plover, wherever makes sense to you, or at the top, if you're not sure.

+Note: This is not a Python dictionary.

 ## Notes on Design